-飲みにケーション means “building a good relationship by drinking together”.
+飲みにケーション (“onominication“) is a Japanese slang word that means “building a good relationship by drinking together”.
 It combines the Japanese word “飲む (nomu)” meaning “drink” and the English word コミニケーション (“communication”).
 Nowadays, a lot of young people dismiss this word as well as its concept as old-fashioned (for instance, if you type 飲みニケーション on Google, you’ll see some negative keywords suggested such as 古い meaning “old” and 無駄 meaning “useless”).

 Usage and Background

-It is mainly used by middle-aged old-fashioned people to insist on the importance of drinking together to build a “bona fide” relationship, especially the camaraderie at work.
-For instance, they often argue that young people nowadays do not appreciate “nominication” enough because many of them do not often go for a drink with their colleagues after work, and some of them even “audaciously” refuse an invitation from their boss to drink together.
-Such behaviour of youth strikes older generations as a surprise and a bit of disrespect because 飲みニケーション was allegedly much more common and important than now in the Showa era (1926-1989).
+The concept of “nominication” is mainly advocated by more than middle-aged people who insist on the importance of drinking together to build a “bona fide” relationship, especially camaraderie at work.
+For instance, they often argue that young people nowadays do not appreciate nominication enough because many of them do not often go for a drink with their colleagues after work, and some of them even “audaciously” refuse an invitation from their boss to drink together.
+Such behaviour of youth comes as a surprise and a bit of disrespect to older generations because nominication had been allegedly much more common and important than now in the Showa era (1926-1989).
 During this age, the majority of people opted to work for the same company for decades until they retired, and therefore building a good and trustworthy relationship at work was a key to success and promotion.

-Having said that, “nominication” is still prevalent in the Japanese society (especially in traditional companies), and that explains why there are a myriad of all-you-can-drink izakaya (Japanese-style bars) in every corner of the big cities, and why you can see a plethora of Japanese people being plastered and sleeping like a log on the train late at night (although this situation may change dramatically after the COVID-19 pandemic).
+Having said that, nominication is still prevalent in the Japanese society (especially in traditional companies), explaining why there are a myriad of all-you-can-drink izakaya restaurants (Japanese-style bars) in every corner of the big cities; and why you see a plethora of Japanese people being plastered and sleeping like a log on the train late at night (although this situation may have changed dramatically after the COVID-19 pandemic).

 Young people these days do not understand the importance of “nominication”.